PhiLhoSoft/Web-Playground/doc/Backets review.md

 After a few weeks of using Brackets, I appreciate it a lot: it is much less memory hungry than WebStorm or Eclipse, it is flexible and easy to use.
 I recommend it.

+Still, I regret some base editor features are missing and must be fixed with extensions.
+Among them:

+- Jump to matching brace (bracket / parenthesis);
+- Gutter selection of lines;
+- Recall previous searches / replacements;
+- Autofill of search field with text under caret (text has to be selected);
+- Show whitespace / end of lines / indentation guides / right margin;
+- Selection to upper / lower case; and some more.

 [1] http://blog.brackets.io/2015/03/02/brackets-1-2-now-available/